-- No dogs are allowed in the building, except those that are being shown. - Be prepared to answer the judge's questions concerning the care and health of your dog.
+- No dogs are allowed in the building, except those that are being shown. - Must be enrolled in the 4-H Dog Care Project in 4-H Online by January 1 and completed the online Quality Assurance & Ethics Certification training(QAEC) by May 1. - Be prepared to answer the judge's questions concerning the care and health of your dog.
 Bring your project manual with you to the judging.
-Project will lower one rating if manual is not present. - Dogs will be judged on their general condition, cleanliness, apparent health and attitude. - BEST OF SHOW will be selected from those exhibitors who bring their project manual. - Dog Care: Exhibit one dog to be judged on grooming and condition.
+Project will lower one rating if manual is not present. - Dogs will be judged on their general condition, cleanliness, apparent health and attitude. - BEST OF SHOW will be selected from those exhibitors who bring their project manual.
+Dog Care: Exhibit one dog to be judged on grooming and condition.
 Bring project manual.

-Dog Obedience, Showmanship, and Rally

-Tuesday, July 27 in the Allison Building (Henderson Fairgrounds)
+Dog Obedience, Showmanship, and Rally Tuesday, July 27 in the Allison Building Check-in at 7:45 am with the Show beginning at 8 am

 - 1. Required: for the safety of all participants, spectators and animals, exhibitors must have completed an approved obedience training class (attended at least 6 sessions with their dog) prior to this exhibition. - 2.
-All dogs being shown in the Dog Obedience and Showmanship division must be trained by and belong to the exhibitor or to a member of the exhibitor's immediate family; or the dog can be leased with lease papers turned into the Extension office by June 1. - 3.
+All dogs being shown in the Dog Obedience, Showmanship and Rally division must be trained by and belong to the exhibitor or to a member of the exhibitor's immediate family; or the dog can be leased with lease papers turned into the Extension office by June 1. - 3.
 Exhibitors are limited to entering one dog in one obedience class and one dog in a showmanship class.
 The same dog may be shown in an obedience class and a showmanship class, or two different dogs may be used. - 4.
 If a State Fair qualifying score of 170 was achieved previously, a dog cannot repeat the same class except in Graduate Novice, Pre Open, Open, Graduate Open and Utility.
 Exhibitors may show for two (2) years in Graduate Novice providing the dog does not have a CDX or qualified for a leg on a CDX.
-Open and Utility exhibitors can show for three (3) years in these classes (Exception: if a dog has 3 qualifying scores for a degree prior to 6 months of the 4-H Dog Obedience Show, it must be shown in the next highest class).
+Open and Utility exhibitors can show for three (3) years in these classes (Exception: if a dog has 3 qualifying scores for a degree prior to

+6 months of the 4-H Dog Obedience Show, it must be shown in the next highest class).